Quplet/Qu-Enchantments/readme.md

 ## License

-I haven't really set up anything.
-If you wish to use or distribute this mod, go ahead.
-All I would request is to credit me and link back to this github page.
+Copyright 2022 Quplet, Apache License 2.0.
+Please credit if you use or distribute my work.